ksrx1world/changefm/README.md

 afterwards
 run command in the shell to change your Ip address

-    changefn ip enp0s3
+    changeip enp0s3

-where "changefn" is your script name ,"ip" is the function within script, "enp0s3" is your adapter name If you don't enter adapter name then bydefault it will take "enp0s3" as a adapter.
+where changeip is a function which changes ip within changefn module, "enp0s3" is your adapter name If you don't enter adapter name then bydefault it will take "enp0s3" as a adapter.

 same for changing subnet

-    changefn subnet enp0s3
+    changesubnet enp0s3

 same for changing gateway

-    changefn gateway enp0s3
+    changegateway enp0s3